carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 exercises: 10
 questions:
 - "How do machines learn?"
+- "How can machine learning help us to make predictions?"
+- "Why is it important to be able to quantify the error in our models?"
+- "What is an example of a loss function?"

 objectives:
 - "Understand the importance of quantifying error."
+- "Code a linear regression model that takes inputs, weights, and bias."
+- "Code a loss function that quantifies model error."

 keypoints:
 - "Loss functions allow us to define a good model."
+- "Mean squared error is an example of a loss function."
+- "$y$ is a known target. $yhat$ is a prediction."
 ---

 ## How do machines learn?